On vertex decomposable simplicial complexes and their Alexander duals: Introduction

 The paper is organized as follows.
-In the first section we recall some definitions and theorems that we use in the sequel.
-In Section 2, first we define a vertex splittable ideal which in Theorem \ref{vI}, we show that $\Delta$ is a vertex decomposable simplicial complex if and only if $I_{\Delta^{\vee}}$ is a vertex splittable ideal.
+In the first section, we recall some definitions and theorems that we use in the sequel.
+We begin Section 2 with the definition of vertex splittable ideals.
+Then it is shown that $\Delta$ is a vertex decomposable simplicial complex if and only if $I_{\Delta^{\vee}}$ is a vertex splittable ideal (see Theorem \ref{vI}).
 Theorem \ref{q} illustrates that vertex splittable ideals have linear quotients.
 So, one may deduce that a vertex splittable ideal generated by monomials in the same degrees has a linear resolution.
-As a main result, in Theorem \ref{ss}, we prove that a vertex splittable ideal has a Betti splitting and we present a recursive formula for its graded Betti numbers (see Remark \ref{bettis}).
-As some corollaries, we show that for a vertex decomposable simplicial complex $\Delta$, the regularity and projective dimension of $I_{\Delta}$ can be computed by an inductive formula and $\T{pd}(R/I_{\Delta})$ is equal to the big hight of $I_{\Delta}$.
-In Section 2, we give applications for Theorem \ref{ss} to vertex cover ideal of a vertex decomposable graph.
-For instance, in Theorem \ref{graphvd} the graded Betti numbers of vertex cover ideal of such graphs are explained by a recursive formula.
-For two families of vertex decomposable graphs, the sequentially Cohen-Macaulay bipartite graphs and chordal graphs, this formula has been stated more precisely.
-Another application is Proposition \ref{propchor} which states that if $G$ is a chordal graph, then $I(G^c)$ is a vertex splittable ideal.
-By using this fact and the characterization of Fr\"{o}berg for edge ideals of graphs with linear resolution, we show that an edge ideal $I(G)$ is vertex splittable if and only if $I(G)$ has a linear resolution.
-In Theorem \ref{corchor1}, we show that for a flag complex $\Delta_G$, the Alexander dual simplicial complex $\Delta_G^{\vee}$ is vertex decomposable if and only if it is Cohen-Macaulay and these conditions hold if and only if $G^c$ is a chordal graph.
+As another main result, in Theorem \ref{ss}, it is proved that a vertex splittable ideal has a Betti splitting and so a recursive formula for its graded Betti numbers is presented (see Remark \ref{bettis}).
+Hence, it is shown that for a vertex decomposable simplicial complex $\Delta$, the regularity and projective dimension of $I_{\Delta}$ can be computed by inductive formulas.
+In Section 3, applications of Theorem \ref{ss} to vertex cover ideal of a vertex decomposable graph are given.
+In Theorem \ref{graphvd} the graded Betti numbers of vertex cover ideal of such graphs are explained by a recursive formula.
+For two families of vertex decomposable graphs, sequentially Cohen-Macaulay bipartite graphs and chordal graphs, this formula has been stated more precisely.
+Another application is Theorem \ref{propchor} which states that if $G$ is a chordal graph, then $I(G^c)$ is a vertex splittable ideal.
+Using this fact and the characterization of Fr\"{o}berg for edge ideals of graphs with linear resolution, it is shown that an edge ideal $I(G)$ is vertex splittable if and only if $I(G)$ has a linear resolution.
+In Corollary \ref{corchor1}, a simple argument is given to show that for a flag complex $\Delta_G$, the Alexander dual simplicial complex $\Delta_G^{\vee}$ is vertex decomposable if and only if it is Cohen-Macaulay and these conditions hold if and only if $I(G)$ is a vertex splittable ideal.